 A Pentium 4 or Athlon CPU running at 1.4GHz is the minimum requirement for PCs, and a G5 or 1.5GHz Core Solo processor the minimum for Macs.
 In both cases, 512MB RAM and 1GB of hard disk space are also recommended.
 A USB 2.0 port is also required (older USB 1.1 ports will not work properly).
 The 1808 is a 24-bit, 96kHz device, and supports playback from audio applications via the WDM, MME, ASIO 2.0, GSIF 2.0 (Gigastudio), Core Audio and Direct Sound protocols.

 The interface comes in a compact and, it has to be said, unusually stylishly designed 1U-high, 19-inch, rackmount case.
 The front panel boasts an attractive stripey design and scalloped rack 'ears', there's an embossed ESI logo on the top, and the case ends are pleasingly rounded.
 Cosmetic details like these may not count for that much in an audio interface, but it's still nice to see a manufacturer making the effort.
 Also showing effort is the included printed manual, which is well written, clearly illustrated and, despite apparently having been translated from German, very easy to understand.

 Installation is simple.
-The device drivers need to be installed on your computer before the device is attached, and driver installation is the usual process of clicking 'Next' and 'OK' a few times.
-You're then prompted to attach and power the device, after which you should be up and running.
+The device drivers need to be installed on your computer before the product is attached, and driver installation is the usual process of clicking 'Next' and 'OK' a few times.
+You're then prompted to attach and power the product, after which you should be up and running.

 At The Front